clementulrich/clementulrich/README.md

 ## 🚀 About Me

-Aspiring **project manager** and computer science student at Telecom Saint-Etienne, passionate about organizing collaborative initiatives and driving successful outcomes.
+Aspiring **business engineer** and computer science student at Telecom Saint-Etienne, with a growing passion for data engineering and database creation.

+I aim to become a Business Engineer or Business Manager specializing in data solutions, emphasizing database design and management, blending technical skills with business acumen.

 ---

 ## 🗂️ What I Do

 - **Project Management:**
-  Participating in and coordinating group projects, applying methods to plan milestones and collaborate effectively in academic settings.
+  Acting as academic project lead for a digital mediation application developed for the Loire Department, coordinating tasks, milestones, and team collaboration to deliver impactful solutions.

 - **Databases:**
-  Learning and practicing **SQL and NoSQL** database design, querying, and integration through coursework and hands-on assignments.
+  Practicing **SQL and NoSQL** database design and management, including hands-on work with MongoDB, Redis, and Neo4J through coursework and projects.

 - **APIs:**
-  Building and experimenting with RESTful APIs as part of academic projects.
+  Exploring and building RESTful APIs using FastAPI in small-scale academic projects to understand API design and integration.

 - **Cloud and AWS:**
-  Exploring AWS by deploying and testing applications (EC2, S3, etc.) as part of class projects.
+  Gaining foundational experience with AWS services including EC2, ECS, ECR, S3, and RDS by deploying and managing academic apps.

 - **Python:**
-  Using Python for data analysis, automation, and scripting in labs and coursework.
+  Utilizing Python for data analysis, automation, and scripting in laboratory and coursework environments.

 - **TypeScript & Front-end:**
-  Developing interactive front-ends (Angular, HTML) and learning full-stack workflows through academical exercises.
+  Developing interactive front-ends (Angular, HTML) and engaging in full-stack academic exercises.

 ---

 ## 📂 Explore My Projects

-This profile showcases hands-on solutions in:
+This profile showcases hands-on experience in:
-- Project management challenges
+- Project leadership and coordination
-- Advanced database systems (SQL/NoSQL)
+- Advanced database systems (SQL and NoSQL including MongoDB, Redis, Neo4J)
-- API development and integration
+- API development with FastAPI
-- Cloud deployment (AWS)
+- Cloud deployment and management with AWS
-- Data science with Python
+- Data processing and scripting using Python
-- Modern web interfaces with TypeScript
+- Modern web development using TypeScript

 ---